 Blood out of a Stone – le grenat de Perpignan

 Each year, to celebrate Saint Eloi, patron saint of goldsmiths, metalworkers, and coin collectors, Perpignan showcases the grenat, (garnet) and the jewellers and craftspeople who work with this iconic jewel.

-Mined since the 17th Century in the Catalan mountains, the garnet symbolizes constancy and loyalty, its deep red colour reflecting the Mediterranean character of the capital of North Catalan culture.
+Mined since the 17th Century in the Catalan mountains, the garnet symbolises constancy and loyalty, its deep red colour reflecting the Mediterranean character of the capital of North Catalan culture.